archivesspace/tech-docs/administration/getting_started.md

   [https://github.com/archivesspace/archivesspace/releases](https://github.com/archivesspace/archivesspace/releases)

-You will need to have Java 1.8 or 1.11 installed on your machine.
+You will need to have Java installed on your machine.
 You can check your Java version by running the command:

      java -version

-If you are running an earlier version of java upgrade to 1.8 or 1.11 (not the newest version of Java).
-If you are running a newer version of Java you should revert back to 1.8 or 1.11 or force your machine to use 1.8 or 1.11 for ArchivesSpace.
+See [above](#java-runtime-environment) for the Java version needed.
+If you are running an earlier version of java upgrade to one of the supported ones (not the newest one).
+If you are running a newer version of Java you should revert back to or force your machine to use a supported version.

 When you extract the `.zip` file, it will create a directory called `archivesspace`.
 Next, follow the instructions for setting up: